farhan0305/AppDApplicationDiscovery/README.md

  -s,--ssl            :   Use SSL with connection

- -P,--port <P>       :   The is going to be the port that is used by the controller.
+ -P,--port <P>       :   This is going to be the port that is used by the controller.

  -u,--username <u>   :   The user name to use for the connection